 A service desk manages the support for all aspects of an organization, not just technical issues.
 This includes things like customer service, HR and even finance.
 The support team for service desks is typically much larger than help desks, as they handle a larger ticket volume.

-Help desk staff are typically responsible for answering questions, troubleshooting problems and providing guidance on using technology.
+The primary role of the IT help desk is to support software users and their computer systems.
+Help desk staff are typically responsible for answering questions, troubleshooting problems, and providing guidance on using technology.

 1. Understand Your Company’s IT Infrastructure